newzavod/frontend-project-lvl1/README.md

 The Brain Games (console games).
 ## Description

-This repository contains five console games that were create to check my first steps in JS.
+This repository contains five console games which were created to check my first steps in JS.
 You can win by successfully answering 3 questions in a row in the selected game.
 To start the game, enter the name of the game and press enter.
 Have fun!